krzys9876/z80_sim_scala/README.md

 (which added some complexity to the code) the reference program finishes in <3 seconds.
 This highly depends on whether it is run from IntelliJ or directly from command prompt.

-I've added tracking of T cycles throughout the program so it is possible to compare timings to actual Z80 performance @ 3.6864MHz.
+I've added tracking of T cycles throughout the program, so it is possible to compare timings to actual Z80 performance @ 3.6864MHz.
 That's the clock speed I use in my Z80 projects as it allows serial communication @ 57600 / 115200.

 The best I could normally get for a reference program (and others) was ~50-75%.
-However, for the **arithmetic.txt** program (see input-files folder - no loops, just calculations) the ratio peeked as high as almost 250%.
+However, for the **arithmetic.txt** program (see _input-files_ folder - no loops, just calculations) the ratio peeked as high as almost 250%.
 Note that extensive use of console may degrade performance due to scrolling.

 ![demo](z80_sim_sample.gif)